SolivanLau/astro-template-v1/README.md

 -   **CMS_URL:** deployed url of your Strapi CMS project.
 -   **CMS_API_TOKEN:** A Strapi CMS API token enabling this project to **all reading permissions**.
 For more information, please visit [this guide](https://docs.strapi.io/dev-docs/configurations/api-tokens) for Strapi CMS Api Tokens.

+### Cloudflare Turnstile
+Turnstile is used for human verification for form submissions throughout the site.

+- **TURNSTILE_SITE_KEY** is a public variable for identifying this site to the API service.
+- **TURNSTILE_SECRET_KEY** is a server side variable for the API service.

 ### Newsletter

 This version is using MailChimp for Newsletter email collection using the **Batch Subscribe**, `/lists/${listId}` endpoint.

-Visit [API Reference Documentation](https://mailchimp.com/developer/marketing/api/lists/batch-subscribe-or-unsubscribe/) for more information.
+Visit the [API Reference Documentation](https://mailchimp.com/developer/marketing/api/lists/batch-subscribe-or-unsubscribe/) for more information.

 -   **NEWSLETTER_API_KEY:** An API key connecting to Mailchimp API Service.
 -   **NEWSLETTER_DATA_CENTER:** The Mailchimp data center associated with the API key.
 For example, `us20`.